digitaldna01/quantum-simulator/README.md

 #### 4. Activate the virtual environment:
 * For Mac
-  * To activate
 >
     source myenv/bin/activate
-    After activation, you should see '(myenv)' at the beginning of your terminal prompt.

 * For Window
+  * For Command Prompt:
     >
+        myenv\Scripts\activate
+  * For PowerSehll:
+    >
+        .\myenv\Scripts\Activate

+After activation, you should see '(myenv)' at the beginning of your terminal prompt.

 ## Requirements.txt
 The `requirements.txt` file should list all the Python libraries that these code files require, and the libraries will be installed by: